raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

     Let's play this part in Sonic Pi.

     In the example below, you can see that some lines of code are indented.
-This makes it easier to read your code and check for any bugs if it does not work when you press the play button.
+This makes it easier to read your code, and check for any bugs if it does not work when you press the play button.
 You can press the space bar twice to indent a line of code.

     ```ruby
     2.times do